Jorge Soler Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks seventh in MLB.
+- The 8.8 strikeouts per nine innings put together by the Cubs pitching staff ranks 16th in MLB.

-- The Cubs' 3.50 team ERA ranks eighth across all league pitching staffs.
+- The Cubs have the fourth-ranked team ERA among all league pitching staffs (3.36).

-- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (23 total, 0.9 per game).
+- The Cubs allow the third-fewest home runs in baseball (26 total, 0.8 per game).

-- Steele (4-0) gets the starting nod for the Cubs in his sixth start of the season.
-He's put together a 1.19 ERA in 30 1/3 innings pitched, with 29 strikeouts.
+- Smyly gets the start for the Cubs, his seventh of the season.
+He is 3-1 with a 2.83 ERA and 29 strikeouts in 35 2/3 innings pitched.

-- The left-hander's last appearance came on Tuesday against the San Diego Padres, when he tossed 5 1/3 scoreless innings while allowing three hits.
+- In his last time out on Monday against the Washington Nationals, the lefty threw seven innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.